TOAST-DOCS/Vaccine/zh/console-guide-deepsecurity.md

 Connected with AES256-SHA256 to peer at 114.110.144.39 Received a 'GetHostInfo' command from the manager.
 Received a 'GetHostInfo' command from the manager.
-Received a 'SetCert' command from the manager.
+Received a 'SetDSMCert' command from the manager.
 Received a 'SetAgentCredentials' command from the manager.
 Received a 'GetAgentEvents' command from the manager.
 Received a 'GetInterfaces' command from the manager.